galaxyproject/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 > > <question-title></question-title>
 > >
 > > **TB Variant Filter** reads the VCF and output only SNPs that have, at least, 90% frequency.
-> > How can this sofware extract such information from the VCF files?
+> > How can the software extract such information from the VCF datasets?
 > >
 > > > <solution-title></solution-title>
 > > >